wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/flow/get-started-flows/includes/1-flow-introduction.md

 ## Where can I create and administer a flow?

-You can create a flow and perform administrative tasks in a browser or, on your phone with the Power Automate mobile app.
+You can create a flow and perform administrative tasks in a browser or, if you download the Power Automate mobile app, on your phone.

 Here are some of the tasks you can perform with the mobile app:

-- Turn flows on or off.
+- Turn flows on or off from wherever you are.
 - See when a flow has failed.
 - Review detailed run history reports.
 - View and filter runs by notification type.

 ## A brief tour of Power Automate

-Let's jump into Power Automate.
+Let's jump into Power Automate, and we'll show you around.
 We have tons of information for you to learn about how to use Power Automate.

 ![Screenshot of the start of the Power Automate tour.](../media/start-of-tour.png)